AndyKim519/Aggy/server/README.md

+# Relevant information for client server

 server.py: root server (imports database.py and logic.py)
 database.py: deals with database works
 logic.py: deals with ML APIs

-When you first pull (make sure you cd into the server folder):
+# When you first pull

+(make sure you cd into the server folder)

 1. python3 -m venv venv # creates your virtual environment
 2. source venv/bin/activate # activates your virtual environment